zvasicek/ble-peripheral/rpi/go-hci/README.md

 # DESCRIPTION
-GO implementation uses Host Controller Interface (HCI), it does not depend on the availability and version of Bluez stack.
+GO implementation uses Host Controller Interface (HCI), it does not depend either on the availability, or a particular version of Bluez stack.

 # PREREQUISITES
 GO language